ericdaat/ml-helper/README.md

 <img src="docs/images/training-curves-seaborn.png" width="70%">

-Since the results are stored in a `.sqlite` database, you could also use data vizualisation apps like [Metabase](https://www.metabase.com/):
+Since the results are stored in a `.sqlite` database, you could also use data visualisation apps like [Metabase](https://www.metabase.com/):

 <img src="docs/images/training-curves-metabase.png" width="70%">